 Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking water.
-Primary MCLs are set as close to the PHGs or MCLGs as is economically and technologically feasible.
-Secondary MCLs (SMCLs) are set to protect the odor, taste, and appearance of drinking water.
+Primary MCLs are set as close to the PHGs (or MCLGs) as is economically and technologically feasible.
+Secondary MCLs are set to protect the odor, taste, and appearance of drinking water.

 Maximum Residual Disinfectant Level (MRDL): The highest level of a disinfectant allowed in drinking water.
-There is convincing evidence that the allowable addition of a disinfectant is necessary for control of microbial contaminants.
+There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.

-Maximum Residual Disinfectant Level Goal (MRDLG): The level of a drinking-water disinfectant below which there is no known or expected risk to health.
+Maximum Residual Disinfectant Level Goal (MRDLG): The level of a drinking water disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.

-Primary Drinking Water Standard (PDWS): MCLs and MRDLs for contaminants that affect health, along with their monitoring and reporting requirements and water treatment requirements.
+Primary Drinking Water Standard (PDWS): MCLs, MRDLs and treatment techniques (TTs) for contaminants that affect health, along with their monitoring and reporting requirements.

-Regulatory Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements that a water system must follow.
+Regulatory Action Level (AL): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements that a water system must follow.